EyasuTeshome/shifttracker/interview-prep/how-do-you-complete-your-linkedin-header.md

 You may add other links as well (for example links to your Medium, professional Twitter, etc.), but these three links are essential.

+❗️**Important note:** Verify that your visibillity settings will display your email to reviewers and recruiters -- people that may not be your close contacts.
+Follow these steps:
+- Click on your profile at the upper right corner.
+- Select "Privacy and setting".
+- Click on "Visibility".
+- Select "Who can see or download my email".
+- Set email visibility to "Anyone on Linkedin".

 ### **Let recruiters know that you're open to work**

-The last step to creating your Intro block is to let recruiters know that you're open for potential outreach and you have to way of communicating this.
+The last step to creating your Intro block is to let recruiters know that you're looking for a job.
+There are to ways to communicate you are open to potential outreach in your LinkedIn profile:

-First, you can specify in your profile that you are looking for a job:

-- Click the **Open to** button beneath your profile photo and select **Finding a new job**.
+1. Click the **Open to** button beneath your profile photo and select **Finding a new job**.
 Once you click those buttons, a pop up will appear containing the job titles you're open to.
 - Add **five related job titles** (see the photo below for examples).
 - Click the **I'm open to remote work** checkbox.

 ![images/LI2.png](images/LI2.png)

-You can also include a banner "Open to work" in your profile photo:
+2. You can also display a banner "Open to work" in your profile photo.
+Follow these steps:

 - Click on your profile photo.
 - Click on "Frames".